pierreglaser/folding-nvim/README.md

 # Requirements

-Neovim nightly, as well as the language servers you want to use this plugin with.
+Neovim nightly, `nvim_lsp` as well as the language servers you want to use this plugin with.

 # Installation